tingweichien/Dragonfly_Web_Crawler/docs/Notes/Note.md

 6. remember if you are going to access the label or entry or ... in one page, which is a class, just make sure the label is in self. (self.labelName =Label(root, ....)), and then add the method in that function for calling.
-Then you can access and change one widget attirbute without using global or input args.
+Then you can access and change one widget attribute without using global or input args.

-7. Finally, finishing formating the google map info window
+7. Finally, finishing formatting the google map info window
 <https://jupyter-gmaps.readthedocs.io/en/latest/tutorial.html>

 8. remember that the callback function in combobox or Scale widget need 'event' as args, or else, it will not react
 <https://stackoverflow.com/questions/40070478/bind-combobox-to-function>

-9. all the page class are inherited from tk.Frame, thus, you simply mosify the Frame when defing the __init__ method
+9. all the page class are inherited from tk.Frame, thus, you simply modify the Frame when define the __init__ method
 <https://stackoverflow.com/questions/34817328/creating-frames-in-tkinter>

 10. the entry relief style are too few  that if you want a border , you need to add a frame outside of it